backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/SOA Extra Notes.md

 > Configure the client to post a *SAML assertion and use an AWS SSO endpoint*.
 > ---
 > This workflow opens the AWS Management Console on behalf of the user.
 This requires the use of the AWS SSO endpoint instead of directly calling the AssumeRoleWithSAML API.

+- Directory services SG red flag no need to worry.
+- If your AMI contains a CloudWatch agent, it’s automatically installed on EC2 instances when you create an EC2 Auto Scaling group.
+- When *two instances communicate using public IP addresses*, the following three scenarios are possible:
+	- Traffic between two EC2 instances in the **same AWS Region** stays **within the AWS network**, even when it goes over **public IP addresses**.
+	- Traffic between EC2 instances in **different AWS Regions** stays **within** the AWS network **if** there is an **Inter-Region VPC Peering connection** between the VPCs where the two instances reside.
+	- Traffic between EC2 instances in **different AWS Regions** where there is **no Inter-Region VPC Peering connection** between the VPCs where these instances reside, is **NOT guaranteed to stay within the AWS network**.
+- It *ISN'T possible to restore or recover a deleted or deregistered AMI*.

+> [!question]- A video streaming app uses Amazon Kinesis Data Streams for streaming data.
+The systems administration team needs to be informed of the shard capacity when it is reaching its limits.
+How will you configure this requirement?
+> **Monitor Trusted Advisor** service check results with Amazon *CloudWatch Events* - AWS Trusted Advisor checks for service usage that is more than 80% of the service limit.

+- For Lambda function to be configured as a target to EventBridge we have to configure resource based policies.

+> [!question]- A retail company stores its business-critical files on an Amazon S3 bucket that is *also configured as a website endpoint*.
+The company needs a robust configuration that will allow access only through CloudFront.
+No user or team member should be able to access the files directly from Amazon S3 URL.
+As a SysOps Administrator, which of the following would you suggest to address this requirement?
+> Setup the Amazon S3 bucket as a **custom origin** with CloudFront.
+Restrict the access to content by setting up custom headers.
+> ---
+> - If we use an *Amazon S3 bucket configured as a website endpoint, you must set it up with CloudFront as a custom origin*.
+> - You **CANT use the origin access identity feature**.
+> - However, you can restrict access to content on a custom origin by setting up custom headers and configuring your origin to require them.

+- If all instances in an Auto Scaling group are protected from *termination during scale in*, and a scale-in event occurs, its *desired capacity is decremented*.
+	- However, the Auto Scaling group *can't terminate the required number of instances* until their instance scale-in protection settings are disabled.

 ## Interesting Ideas
 - To automatically shut down unused instances: create an Amazon CloudWatch alarm that monitors the CPUUtilization metric and stops the EC2 instances if the utilization is <5% for a 30-minute period.